cptanalatriste/FCND-Estimation-CPP/WRITEUP.md

 of the observation function h'(`hPrime`), and the measurement prediction &mu;<sub>t</sub> (`zFromX`).

-On Section 7.3.2 of he ''Estimation for Quadrotors'' document, the measurement z<sub>t</sub> and the estimated yaw h(x<sub>t</sub>) have the following values:
+On Section 7.3.2 of the ''Estimation for Quadrotors'' document, the measurement z<sub>t</sub> and the estimated yaw h(x<sub>t</sub>) have the following values: